Date - 25 July 2019

 “There are so many possibilities for us going forward, this is just the beginning,” she said.

-USQ Ipswich and Toowoomba Psychology Clinic Director Jean McCausland-Green said USQ was also delighted to provide the use of their Psychology Clinic space in Toowoomba to deliver this invaluable service to children from Charleville.
+UniSQ Ipswich and Toowoomba Psychology Clinic Director Jean McCausland-Green said UniSQ was also delighted to provide the use of their Psychology Clinic space in Toowoomba to deliver this invaluable service to children from Charleville.

 “We hope that it will be the beginning of an ongoing partnership with SQRH, UQ and the School of Distance Education to provide specialised services to children living remotely,” she said.